MilesCranmer/DispatchDoctor.jl/README.md

 end
 ```

-which will then throw an error for any type instability:
+Calling this function will throw an error for any type instability:

 ```julia
 julia> relu(1.0)